AnnanyaSood1/sleepability-pass/README.md

 ## Authorship and provenance

+## Authorship

-**Author:** Annanya Sood — <sood0142@gmail.com>
+**Author:** Annanya Sood — <annanyas0142@gmail.com>

+I scoped this project and own its design.
+The decisions are mine: to build the C side as a standalone artifact that answers one well-posed question rather than a partial version of the whole checker; to make argument sensitivity the target, since `kmalloc(size, flags)` is where a name-based analysis stops being sufficient and the property becomes a question about a *value*; to propagate bottom-up over SCCs so that recursion and mutual cycles collapse to one verdict;
+to over-approximate to MAY SLEEP wherever atomic-safety cannot be proven, so the pass fails toward false positives rather than silent misses; and to pair each test with a near-miss control, so the suite demonstrates precision and not only recall.
+The limitations section is mine too, and states what the artifact does not do.

-I scoped and directed this project: which piece of the larger checker to build (the C-side alone, decoupled from the Rust half), the argument-sensitivity target, and the requirement that the tool's boundaries be stated honestly and its tests mirror a fault-injection design.
-The analysis design and implementation — the SCC-based bottom-up fixpoint, the known-bits handling of GFP flags, the decision to over-approximate unknown flags, and the LLVM code that realizes them — were produced in collaboration with an AI assistant (Claude, by Anthropic) to that direction, and are documented in `docs/DESIGN.md`.
-I am working through each component to be able to defend it independently, and take responsibility for the artifact as published.
+The implementation — the LLVM pass, the CMake build, the test harness, CI, and this documentation — was written with AI assistance (Claude, by Anthropic) working to that direction.
+The analysis design, its soundness argument, and its stated boundaries are set out in [`docs/DESIGN.md`](docs/DESIGN.md).
+I can account for each component and the reasoning behind it, and I take responsibility for the artifact as published.

 The figures in `docs/img/` are AI-rendered from `docs/DESIGN.md`.